smatechnologies/zos-agent-docs/docs/customization.md

 - Lines that begin with
 '*', '#' or ';' are treated as comments and ignored.
 - All characters after the first space following an entry on the line are considered comments.
-- Commas may be used for continuation, but they are optional between lines.
-As before, multiple parameters on a single line must be separated by commas.
+- Multiple parameters on a single line must be separated by commas.
+Commas may be used for continuation, but they are optional between lines.

 ### Syntax